ezeddin/cil-collaborative-filtering/final_report/README.md

 How to generate the plots:
 ==========================

-Figure 1 : These plots were generated using the attached excel file (TODO join excel file).
+Figure 1 : These plots were generated using the attached excel file.
 The data in the excel file was extracted from the cross-validation output

 Figure 2 : This plot was generaded using the following routine: